Hamza Barry: Hapoel Tel Aviv (loan)

 On 3 February 2016, Barry joined Hapoel Tel Aviv on loan for the remainder of the 2015–16 campaign.
 On 7 February 2016, Barry made his Hapoel Tel Aviv debut in a 1–1 draw against Maccabi Tel Aviv, playing the full 90 minutes.
 Barry went on to start the rest of his eleven appearances with Hapoel Tel Aviv before returning to Cyprus on 30 June 2016.

 Hajduk Split

 On 31 August 2016, Barry joined the Croatian team Hajduk Split, on a loan from Apollon Limassol with the option to purchase at the end of the season.
 Becoming a first team regular, his performances satisfied the club and Hajduk decided to buy his contract out for 250 000€, signing him for further three years.
 In his four years overall in the club Barry played a total of 133 matches for the Croatian club, scoring ten goals.
-His last match for the club would be in June 26th 2020, when, in a 2-1 win against Slaven Belupo Barry suffered a cruciate ligament rupture and was substituted off in the 84th minute of the game.
-He left the club following the expiry of his contract in the end of July 2020, and is due to return to the game following his recovery in the Spring of 2021.
+His last match for the club would be on 26 June 2020, when, in a 2-1 win against Slaven Belupo Barry suffered a cruciate ligament rupture and was substituted off in the 84th minute of the game.
+He left the club following the expiry of his contract in the end of July 2020, and is due to return to the game following his recovery in the spring of 2021.